BECOMING A PRIMATE PRO... SORT OF

 • Mostly arboreal (they live in trees), bald uakaris live in the forest canopy over seasonal floodplains

-• The bald uakari’s striking crimson-color face is caused by blood-flow beneath the skin, specifically a thinner epidermis coupled with a higher concentration of capillaries in the face
+• Their striking crimson-color face is caused by blood flow beneath the skin, specifically a thinner epidermis coupled with a higher concentration of capillaries in the face

 • A redder face indicates a healthier monkey, since their faces, like ours, grow pale when they’re ill—particularly with malaria, which is rampant in their habitat

-• Troops are quite large—sometimes up to 100 monkeys, but more often around 30
+• Troops are quite large—sometimes up to 50 monkeys.

 NO